LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Abstract

 \section{Abstract}

 With the advent of large language models (LLMs), managing scientific literature via LLMs has become a promising direction of research.
 However, existing approaches often overlook the rich structural and semantic relevance among scientific literature, limiting their ability to discern the relationships between pieces of scientific knowledge, and suffer from various types of hallucinations.
 These methods also focus narrowly on individual downstream tasks, limiting their applicability across use cases.
 Here we propose \method, the first literature foundation model designed for a wide variety of practical downstream tasks on domain-specific literature, with a focus on citation information.
-At its core, \method contains a novel graph retriever to integrate graph structure by navigating citation graphs and extracting relevant literature, thereby enhancing model reliability. \method also leverages a knowledge-infused LLM, fine-tuned through a well-developed instruction paradigm.
+At its core, \method contains a novel graph retriever that can provide accurate and diverse recommendations for LLM to integrate graph structure information and relevant literature. \method also leverages a knowledge-infused LLM, fine-tuned through a well-developed instruction paradigm.
 It enables \method to extract domain-specific knowledge from literature and reason relationships among them.
 By integrating citation graphs during both training and inference, \method can generalize to unseen papers and accurately assess their relevance within existing literature.
 Additionally, we introduce new large-scale literature citation benchmark datasets on three academic fields, featuring sentence-level citation information and local context.
 Extensive experiments validate the superiority of \method, achieving $28.1\%$ improvement on retrieval task in precision, and an average improvement of $7.52\%$ over state-of-the-art across six downstream literature-related tasks.